 8. Go thrifting at Brooklyn Flea and Artists & Fleas in Williamsburg

-While I mentioned the vintage shops on Bedford Avenue, I must recommend two markets in particular: Brooklyn Flea and Artists & Fleas.
+While I mentioned the vintage shops on Bedford Avenue, I must recommend two markets in particular: Brooklyn Flea and Artists & Fleas, the best flea markets in NYC.
 Going thrifting is one of the best things to do in Williamsburg, Brooklyn since you can find one-of-a-kind and handmade products here.

 First, the Brooklyn Flea is a huge flea market at 6th Street and Kent Avenue.
 It’s known for its wide array of treasures, from vintage clothing and accessories to antiques, collectibles, and furniture.
 You can also shop for handicrafts from local designers and artisan food items.
 The Brooklyn Flea is open every weekend from April to December.